erdemaltuntac/Micro-SDP-dev/README.md

 ## Overview

-`learning` (Structured Dictionary Priors) implements two algorithms:
+The `learning` package implements two algorithms:

 - **Algorithm 1; Single-channel dictionary learning**: learns a dictionary from images of one imaging channel using a PDHG inner solver with TV + non-negativity proximal operators.
-- **Algorithm 2; Joint multi-channel dictionary learning**: learns a shared latent structure across multiple imaging channels (e.g. Brightfield, DPC Left/Right/Top/Bottom) simultaneously.
+- **Algorithm 2; Joint multi-channel dictionary learning**: learns a shared dictionary across multiple imaging channels (e.g. Brightfield, DPC Left/Right/Top/Bottom), with channel-specific sparse codes.

 Validation is performed on the [BSCCM dataset](https://github.com/henrypinkard/BSCCM) - a single-cell microscopy collection with ground-truth cell-type labels.